54skyxenon/54skyxenon.github.io/content/blog/switzerland.md

 Academics were pretty theoretical.
 My compilers course involved a lot more lectures on graph theory than NEU’s equivalent course.
 My Foundations of Computing course taught algorithms such as automata minimization not even included in NEU’s equivalent course.
 But on the flip side, my networks course lacked programming assignments, which are a main emphasis in how networks is taught at NEU.

-There is a lot less hand-holding when it comes to studies.
+There is considerably less hand-holding in studies.
 Except in some lower division courses, there was no notion of “office hours” like in the US.
 To get help, you needed to take advantage of weekly exercise sessions and wait for a response on forums, sometimes to no avail.
 Good self-studying habits are a necessity.
 And indeed, the graduation rate at UZH/ETH is a great deal lower than at NEU according to Google.
 In Switzerland, university is only meant for certain types of people and it's not expected for one to participate over an [apprenticeship](https://asiasociety.org/global-cities-education-network/apprenticeship-model-switzerland) if the latter is more appropriate for a given career.

-Getting settled in and dealing with culture shock was not bad.
+Getting settled in and dealing with culture shock was manageable.
 My quality of life was great and my surroundings peaceful.
-My social life was fantastic and it even made me question the common view that the Swiss were reserved — I believe if you put in the effort, people here will open up about themselves to you.
+My social life was fantastic and even led me to question the common notion of Swiss reserve — I found that if you put in the effort, people here will open up to you.

-My time in Zürich was a fantastic way to start fresh in a post-pandemic world!
+My time in Zürich, refreshing and enriching, was the perfect way to start anew in a post-pandemic world!